Wood farm fence is a must for any farm or ranch. Used for tasks such as creating and separating pastures and paddocks, to establishing property lines.

 Oak Rails

-If you’re looking for the strongest most reliable board for a rail fence, then oak is the answer.
+If you’re looking for the strongest most reliable board for a wood farm fence, then oak is the answer.
 Oak is a dense hardwood.

 As a result, horses don’t like to chew on them.
 However, when they dry they can warp and become wavy looking.
 In return, they provide strength and longevity.